centiservice/mats3/docs/TraceIdsAndInitiatorIds.md

    or accident (the user managing to place an order twice), the Mats Flows can be distinguished anyway.

-Points #1 and #2 are intersecting with the information in ApplicationName and InitiatorId, but experience has shown that TraceIds having such information are more valuable than those that don't. _(In a metrics situation, aggregating many Mats Flows, you do not have the TraceIds available, and thus you want the ApplicationNames and InitiatorIds to alone give good context, i.e. "all these slow flows originate from the Account system in the CalculateOutstanding part of the code - what burden is it that those flows adds?")_
+Points #1 and #2 are intersecting with the information in ApplicationName and InitiatorId, but experience has shown that TraceIds having such information are more valuable than those that don't: In a debugging context, you typically end up with the single piece of information that is the TraceId, i.e. "Could you check up on this flow? {TraceId}" - and as such it gives very good value if it alone holds as much context as possible. _(On the other hand, in a metrics situation, aggregating many Mats Flows, you do not have the TraceIds available, and thus you want the ApplicationNames and InitiatorIds to alone give good context, i.e. "all these slow flows originate from the Account system in the CalculateOutstanding part of the code - what burden is it that those flows adds?".)_

 The TraceId should be established as close to the event triggering the Mats Flow as possible.
 If the action originates from a user interface, it should preferably be started there. _(For information about automatic prepending of an